Baghdadi: Russia says it may have killed ISIS chief

 The airstrike was carried out following drone footage confirmation of the council's meeting location, state-run Sputnik reports.

+US defense officials said they were unable to confirm the reports.
+Col. Ryan Dillon, a spokesman for the US-led coalition's operation against ISIS in Syria and Iraq, said the coalition "cannot confirm these reports at this time."

-CNN is not able to verify the Russian claims, and there have been multiple reports of Baghdadi's death in the past that have turned out to be false.
+There have been multiple reports of Baghdadi's death in the past that have turned out to be false.

 Al-Baghdadi: An elusive and brutal leader